Arbor month is upon us. A time when people are encouraged to plant trees to help remove some carbon dioxide from the atmosphere and produce oxygen.

 “In addition, the United Nations’ Intergovernmental Panel on Climate Change warned that in sub-Saharan Africa, between 25% and 40% of animals in national parks may become endangered.”

+Fortunately, there is a solution.
+On average, one tree can absorb a ton of carbon dioxide over its lifetime.
 “So, by planting an indigenous tree, you’ll be decreasing your carbon footprint and you’ll be helping to protect the environment for future generations,” says Nick.

 Claim your indigenous tree

-If you can’t plant a tree at your home, school or office, simply contribute R100 to Food & Trees for Africa to plant a tree for a poor community.
+If you can`t plant a tree at your home, school or office, simply contribute R100 to Food & Trees for Africa to plant a tree for a poor community.
 FTFA has requests for over 3 million trees right now, from schools and marginalised communities right across the country, so every tree helps.

 We ask people to plant trees appropriate for their area and climate, and trees that will respond to particular needs.
 These may be for fruit or nuts, for shade, as a windbreak, to settle dust, clean air or reduce soil erosion or noise, provide a home for the birds and other creatures, for children to climb or play under, or simply for the beauty that soothes our spirits daily.